kalekundert/sgrna_sensor_notebook/20181115_measure_ligrna_induction_time_scale/measure_ligrna_induction_time_scale.rst

   - Positive control (gfp/off)

   - Negative control (gfp/on)

+  .. update:: 2018/12/19

+      I ended up doing only the NTC, the NRT, and the MG1655−GFP controls.

 - How many samples do I plan to run?
 This might affect my decision about whether to use 96- or 384-well plates: